Important Campus Policies

 The Student Involvement Office

-The Student Involvement office will be open and functional during the Fall 2020 Semester.
+The Student Involvement office will be open for students.
 Specific hours for Student Involvement and other campus resources located in the Nebraska Union will be updated on the Nebraska Union’s website.

 Our office will be observing all policies set by the University and the Nebraska Unions.
 Our student staff desk has been outfitted with Plexiglass for everyone’s safety.
 You are welcome to stop by our office, but please follow policies including facial coverings.
 We have moved all RSOs process to NvolveU and will continue to transition processes, as necessary.